Bahmni/bahmni-package/bahmni-docker/README.md

 # Overriding Default Config
-Certain services(OpenMRS, OpenELIS, Bahmni Web) of Bahmni comes with default config loaded.
+Certain services(OpenMRS, OpenELIS, Bahmni Web, Bahmni Reports) of Bahmni comes with default config loaded.
 You can find the default_config [here](https://github.com/Bahmni/default-config).

 You can override these configurations by setting the path to your config folder using the `BAHMNI_CONFIG_PATH` environment varibale.